 Tanzania’s UNESCO World Heritage Sites

 STONE TOWN OF ZANZIBAR is the quintessential Swahili trading town of East Africa.
-A historic living town retaining its urban fabric and its townscape virtually intact, it contains many fine buildings that reflect its particular culture, which has brought together and homogenized different elements of cultures of Arabia, Europe, India and Africa.
-Major buildings here date back to the 18th and 19th centuries and include monuments like the Old Fort, the House of Wonder (a large ceremonial palace built by Sultan Barghash), Christ Church Anglican Cathedral built on the site of the last slave market on the island, Royal Cemetery, Hamamni and Persian Baths.
-Did you know that Stone Town once served as the capital city of the country of Oman (yes Oman, a tiny country on the Arabian Peninsula) back in 1840?
+A historic living town retaining its urban fabric and its townscape virtually intact, it contains many fine buildings that reflect its particular culture, which has brought together and homogenized different elements of cultures of Arabia, Europe, India, and Africa.
+Major buildings here date back to the 18th and 19th centuries and include monuments like the Old Fort, the House of Wonder (a large ceremonial palace built by Sultan Barghash), Christ Church Anglican Cathedral built on the site of the last slave market on the island, Royal Cemetery, Hamamni, and Persian Baths.
+Did you know that Stone Town once served as the capital city of the country of Oman (yes, Oman, a tiny country on the Arabian Peninsula) back in 1840?

 KONDO ROCK ARTS is located on the Eastern Slope of the Maasai Steppe bordering the Great Rift Valley.
 These are natural rock shelters, overhanging slabs of sedimentary rocks fragmented by rift faults, whose vertical plains have been used for rock painting for at least two millennia.